 Essential Things to Pack for Your 2 Day Barcelona Itinerary

 During our 2 days in Barcelona, we noticed that most people dressed up a little more than typical Americans and mostly wore neutral colors.
-For men, a nice pair of jeans with a plain t-shirt or button-up shirt with sneakers is an easy outfit choice.
+For men, a nice pair of jeans with a plain t-shirt or a button-up shirt with sneakers is an easy outfit choice.
 In the summer, shorts are also common!
-If wanting to dress even more casual, street fashion is a popular choice such as joggers, sneakers, and hoodies or t-shirts.
+If wanting to dress even more casually, street fashion is a popular choice such as joggers, sneakers, and hoodies or t-shirts.

 For women, dresses and sandals or boots are popular options as well as, nice jeans and tops.
 Be aware that when visiting places of worship, women are required to dress modestly with minimal cleavage, shoulders covered, and dresses, shorts, or skirts at an appropriate length.